jarviscanada/jarvis_data_eng_AdityaKhajanchi/README.md

 # Aditya Khajanchi .
 Jarvis Consulting

 I am a curious and enthusiastic Business Systems Analyst with strong communication and collaboration skills.
 I enjoy taking on new challenges and solving business problems that drive meaningful impact and support organizational goals.
-Utilized a combination of Excel, Python, and Tableau, at Geopogo to automate data workflows, identify patterns, centralize analytics, and deliver strategic insights.
-Across my academic and professional experiences, I have contributed to cross-functional projects through leadership, stakeholder engagement, and adaptability in dynamic and fast-paced environments.
+At Jarvis, I am actively gaining real-world business analysis experience by working on simulated client projects to sharpen my skills in requirements gathering, documentation, and Agile delivery, while leveraging tools like Python, SQL, and Linux.
+Earlier, I utilized a combination of Excel, Python, and Tableau at Geopogo to automate data workflows, identify patterns, centralize analytics, and deliver strategic insights.
+Across my academic and professional experiences, I have contributed to cross-functional projects through leadership, stakeholder engagement, and adaptability in dynamic, fast-paced environments.

 ## Skills